muggy8/improbable/have-and-havenot/fm9kS34V.md

 "P-Phanna?"
 I stuttered.

-"WHO ELSE WHOULD I BE?
+"WHO ELSE WOULD I BE?
 NOW ANSWER ME!
 WHAT HAVE YOU DONE?
 AND WHY?"

 I was scared, speechless, confused, anxious...